 We can use WonderFox HD Video Converter Factory Pro to finish this task.
 It offers a straightforward way to add captions to QuickTime videos or MOV files on PC.
-It can help you add .srt and .ass subtitle files, and set them as soft/hard subtitles at your will.
-Moreover, this software enables you to change video format, add an audio track to QuickTime videos, add watermarks and special effects, etc. The self-explanatory interface makes it easy to use for all users.
+It allows you to add .srt and .ass subtitle files, and set them as soft/hard subtitles based on needs.
+Moreover, this software can help you change the video format, add an audio track to QuickTime videos, add watermarks, special effects, and more.
+The self-explanatory interface makes it easy to handle for all users.

 Launch HD Video Converter Factory Pro and open the Converter.
 Import the QuickTime or MOV videos that you want to add subtitles to by clicking the Add Files button.
 Of course, you can drag and drop the target files into the software directly.

 Go to the output format section on the right side to choose your desired preset.
 If you’d like to remain the container format, select MOV under the Video tab.
 If you want to change MOV to MP4, MKV, or other formats, just click the corresponding icon.

 Click the first plus ‘+’ button below the imported video.
 Select your wanted SRT or ASS subtitle file and press Open to add it to the software.